nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 This is where we are today.
 Both the key component and the script component of the address have gotten highly complex that possession of the private keys makes up only a small part of ownership.

-During this period, wallet vendors coped with this rising complexity through their own ad-hoc, propietary ways, which led to unfortunate consequences.
+During this period, wallet vendors coped with this rising complexity through their own ad-hoc, proprietary ways, which led to unfortunate consequences.
 First, wallets became less compatible with one another.
-As an example, to recover a wallet created with one vendor in another requires looking up magic "recovery paths" and manually running error-prone conversion scripts.
+As an example, to recover a wallet created with one vendor in another requires looking up magic “recovery paths” and manually running conversion scripts, a process that is error-prone.
 Another negative side effect is the invention of poor concepts such as YPUB/ZPUB that further complicate the process and confuse the user.
 We will discuss YPUB/ZPUB and why they should be avoided separately in another article.

-But it doesn't stop here.
+But it doesn’t stop there.
 Soon Bitcoin will have even more advanced scripting capabilities, such as [Taproot](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki).
 When that happens, the number of address permutations increases even further.

 <h2>Solution: Descriptor Language</h2>